srid/pluto/README.md

   "greet" [t|String -> String -> String|])
 ```

-The above exposes the two top-level bindings from the hello.pluto program.
+The above exposes the two top-level bindings from the hello.pluto program, using the given type declaration.